yukiy72/bermudan_interest_rate_swap_option/README.md

 ## References

+1. F. A. Longstaﬀ and E. S. Schwartz.
+Valuing American Options by Simulation: A Simple Least-Squares Approach. *The Review of Financial Studies*, 14(1):113–147, 2001.
-1. Glasserman, P. (2003) *Monte Carlo Methods in Financial Engineering*.
+2. Glasserman, P. (2003) *Monte Carlo Methods in Financial Engineering*.
 Springer, New York.

 ---